Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Implementing Dialogs with Partial Evaluation

 \subsection{Dialog Mining}

+Extracting a minimal specification in this notation, based on concepts from programming languages, from an enumerated dialog specification is a process we call \textit{dialog mining}; see transition from the left to the center of Fig.~\ref{fig:overview}.
+While the details of dialog mining are beyond the scope of this paper, and more appropriate for a data mining audience, we make some cursory remarks.

-We designed a recursive, heuristic-based algorithm to address this problem, and implemented it in 555 lines of Scheme code.
-Listings~\ref{dialogmining1} and \ref{dialogmining2} provide a transcript of an interactive session with our dialog mining system.
-The input to the miner is an enumerated dialog specification expressed as a list of episodes, where each episode is also expressed as a list (e.g., see lines 24--30 of Listing~\ref{dialogmining1}).
-The output is a dialog specification in this programming languages notation.
-The form of the output is a list of lists where each list in the output list represents an expression in this programming languages notation (see line 31 of Listing~\ref{dialogmining1} and lines 41--42 of Listing~\ref{dialogmining2}).
-The {\tt car} of each list within the output list is the numerator of the dialog specification in programming languages notation and the {\tt cdr} of it is the denominator.
-The nesting of each list within the output list reflects the nesting in the specification of the dialog in this programming languages notation.
-For instance, line 36 of Listing~\ref{dialogmining1} represents $\frac{C}{\textrm{PIN} \frac{SPE^{'}}{\textrm{account transaction}} \textrm{amount}}$.
-If the output list contains more than one list (e.g., dialog c in Table~\ref{examples} whose compressed specification is shown on lines 41--42 of Listing~\ref{dialogmining2}), the union of those lists specifies the dialog.
-The miner was tested in {\it Dr. Racket} (v.5.1.1) with the language set to {\it Essentials of Programming Languages} (3rd ed.).
+We designed a recursive, heuristic-based algorithm to address this problem and implemented it in Scheme.
+Listings~\ref{lst:dialogmining1} and \ref{lst:dialogmining2} provide a transcript of an interactive session with our dialog mining system.
+The input to the miner is an enumerated dialog specification expressed as a list of episodes, where each episode is also expressed as a list (e.g., see lines 24--31 of Listing~\ref{lst:dialogmining1}).
+The output is a dialog specification in this notation based on concepts from programming languages.
+The form of the output is a list of lists where each list in the output list represents an expression in this notation (e.g., see line 32 of Listing~\ref{lst:dialogmining1} and lines 42--43 of Listing~\ref{lst:dialogmining2}).
+The \texttt{car} of each list in the output list is the numerator of the dialog specification in this notation based on concepts from programming languages and the \texttt{cdr} of it is the denominator.
+The nesting of each list in the output list reflects the nesting in the specification of the dialog in this notation.
+For instance, line 37 of Listing~\ref{lst:dialogmining1} represents { $\frac{C}{\textrm{PIN} \frac{SPE^{'}}{\textrm{account transaction}} \textrm{amount}}$}.
+If the output list contains more than one list (e.g., dialog c in Table~\ref{tab:posets} whose compressed specification is shown on lines 42--43 of Listing~\ref{lst:dialogmining2}), the union of those lists specifies the dialog.
+The miner runs in \textit{DrRacket}\footnote{\url{http://racket-lang.org/}.} (version 6.0) with the language set to `Determine language from source'.